-How old should your dog be before breeding?
+Should my dog have puppies?
+How old should she be before breeding?
 How many puppies do Labradors have?
 And should you be breeding from your dog at all?

 We will look at the reasons for breeding a litter, how to know if and when your female dog is ready to have puppies, and just what is involved in breeding a litter of Labrador Retrievers.

 Breeding a litter of puppies has huge appeal for many people.
 And indeed, absolutely anyone can breed from their Labrador.

 Whether or not they should is of course a different matter.
 And one on which many Labrador lovers have strong feelings.

 Public opinions about dog breeding